Stable Systems with Power Law Conditions for Poisson Hail: A Stable Discretized Model, and Its Growth Estimates

-There are many possible other choices for $(S_i ,T_j)$.
-The ones we consider here are convenient for presenting the estimates and proofs in this section and sections \ref{sec: leading order}, \ref{sec: proof of main estimate}.
-We briefly explain the roles of conditions \eqref{eq: well-separated} -- \eqref{eq: useful ones} in the proof of main theorems.
-Conditions \eqref{eq: well-separated} and \eqref{eq:summability} are used directly in the proof of Theorem \ref{thm: existence model in IV}, see subsection \ref{subsec: proof of main theorem} below. \edt{In general, \eqref{eq: well-separated} allows us to look at times in essentially different time scales and obtain estimates according to these scales, while \eqref{eq:summability} allows us to sum estimates from different time scales and get a finite sum.} Conditions \eqref{eq: useful ones} enable us to estimate the probability to connect two space-time points, \edtf{which is} used throughout sections \ref{sec: boundary process, modified paths}, \ref{sec: leading order}.
-In particular, \edtf{conditions \eqref{eq: useful ones} have nothing to do with temporal work load, and they are only about spatial growth for admissible paths for $W(t,\edtt{\mathbf{0}})$.} Condition \eqref{eq: leading order condition} enables us to \edtf{control the growth of the maximal numbers of jobs, see \eqref{eq: temporal number} and \eqref{eq: spatial number} below,} and it plays a central role in Proposition \eqref{lm: leading order}. \edt{This condition implies that when jobs of spatial sizes larger than $S_j$ are not involved, the density of jobs of temporal size $T_j$ along any admissible paths, is at most $T_j^{-(1+\delta)}$, for some $\delta>0$.
-Condition \eqref{eq: no influence from upper}, on the other hand, ensures that jobs of sizes larger than $S_j$ does not affect the leading order $T_j^{-(1+\delta)}$ for the density of jobs of temporal size $T_j$ along any admissible paths, see Proposition \ref{lm: no influence}.}
+\edtss{Before going into the major \ledd{bounds} in the proof of Theorem \ref{thm: existence model in IV},} we briefly explain the roles of conditions \eqref{eq: well-separated} -- \eqref{eq: useful ones} in the major steps.
+Conditions \eqref{eq: well-separated} and \eqref{eq:summability} are used directly in the proof of Theorem \ref{thm: existence model in IV}, see subsection \ref{subsec: proof of main theorem} below.
+In general, \eqref{eq: well-separated} allows us to look at \edtss{different time intervals corresponding to different time scales} and obtain estimates according to these scales, while \eqref{eq:summability} allows us {to get a finite sum from these estimates, and to apply a Borel-Cantelli type of argument, see Lemma \ref{lm: BC lemma} below.} Conditions \eqref{eq: useful ones} enable us to estimate the probability to connect two {time-space} points, \edtf{which is} used throughout sections \ref{sec: boundary process, modified paths}, \ref{sec: leading order}.
+In particular, condition \eqref{eq: useful ones} \ledd{has} nothing to do with temporal workload, and it controls spatial growth for admissible paths for $W(t,\edtt{\mathbf{0}})$.
+Condition \eqref{eq: leading order condition} \edtss{is the cornerstone to control the growth of the maximal numbers of jobs, see \eqref{eq: temporal number} and \eqref{eq: spatial number} below, and it plays a central role in Proposition \ref{lm: leading order}}.
+This condition implies that when jobs of spatial sizes larger than $S_j$ are not involved, the density of jobs of temporal size $T_j$ along any admissible paths, is at most $T_j^{-(1+\delta)}$, for some $\delta>0$.
+Condition \eqref{eq: no influence from upper}, on the other hand, ensures that jobs of sizes larger than $S_j$ { do} not affect the leading order $T_j^{-(1+\delta)}$ for the density of jobs of temporal size $T_j$ along any admissible paths, see Proposition \ref{lm: no influence}.
+It is with \eqref{eq: no influence from upper} that we bound a family of tailored exponential moments, see Corollary \ref{cor: exponential moments} below, and derive from them the probabilistic estimates in Proposition \ref{prop: precise estimate}.